Management and Supervision:

 Every employer has a duty to provide first aid and inform his employees of the arrangements for first aid.

-In all cases, all personnel are informed for the arrangements for first aid.
+In all cases, all personnel are informed of the arrangements for first aid.

-Owing to the nature of the company’s business staff are employed on client’s premises.
+Owing to the nature of the company’s business staff are employed on the client’s premises.